EliGilmour/Eli-1/_posts/2023-01-11-Gradingsection2.md

 4: I would give this submission a 1 in this row because it has two program code segments one showing a student-developed procedure Requirements for program code segments with at least one parameter that has an effect on the functionality of the procedure.
 Also one showing where the student-developed procedure is being called.

-5: I would give this submission a 0 on this row because
+5: I would give this submission a 0 on this row because the student-developed algorithm within procedure, evaluateGuess, includes sequencing, and iteration and selection.
+Also their was very minimal description included.

-6:
+6: I would give this submission a 1 on this row because the response describes two different calls to the specific procedure to result in different code being executed.
+Also The response describes the conditions being tested.